 She has had short stories published in several anthologies, including “Pirates of the Cumberland Basin” in Future Bristol, and “Corpse Flight” in Dark Spires.
 A short story collection, “The Feline Queen” was published in March 2011 by Wolfsinger Publications, and her fourth novel, “The Art of Forgetting”, was released in two volumes by Kristell Ink.
 Volume One, “Rider” was published in July 2013 to a warm critical reception, while Volume Two, “Nomad” was released in May 2014.
 “Rider” was longlisted for the 2014 Tiptree Award.

-For the last six years, Joanne has been the Chair of BristolCon, Bristol’s premier (and only!) science fiction and fantasy convention She also runs the Bristol Fantasy and SF Society Facebook group, and has recently taken on the position of Aquisitions Editor for Kristell Ink.
+Joanne was formerly the Chair of BristolCon, Bristol’s premier science fiction and fantasy convention, but has recently stepped down to pursue other projects.
+She has recently taken on the position of Acquisitions Editor for Kristell Ink.
 She has also edited novels, comics, and content for social media games.

-She is the co-editor, with Roz Clarke and Rick Novy, of “Colinthology”, a tribute anthology to the late Colin Harvey, which also includes her short story “Lukewarm in Lynhelm.”
+She is the co-editor, with Roz Clarke, of “Colinthology”, a tribute anthology to the late Colin Harvey, which also includes her short story “Lukewarm in Lynhelm.”
 “Colinthology” was published as an ebook in October 2012 by Wizards Tower, and launched at BristolCon.
-Roz and Jo also edited a Bristol-themed steampunk anthology, “Airship Shape and Bristol Fashion”, published by Wizard’s Tower in February 2014.
-They are currently putting together an anthology for Kristell Ink, “Fight Like A Girl”, for Kristell Ink, which has been shortlisted for the BFS Award for Best Anthology.
+Roz and Jo also edited a Bristol-themed steampunk anthology, “Airship Shape and Bristol Fashion”, published by Wizard’s Tower in February 2014, and “Fight Like A Girl”, for Kristell Ink, which has been shortlisted for the BFS Award for Best Anthology.

-She sometimes answers to “BristolCon” and talks about herself in the third person on the internet and is inclined to ramble on about courgettes and greyhounds unless forcibly prevented.
-She is always happy to hear from readers, either via the “Talk to Me” form or via Twitter ( @hierath77 ).
+She sometimes talks about herself in the third person on the internet and is inclined to ramble on about courgettes and greyhounds unless forcibly prevented.
+She is always happy to hear from readers, either via the “Talk to Me” form, email or via Twitter ( @hierath77 ).